quii/learn-go-with-tests/math.md

 a `[]byte` of XML data and a pointer to a struct for it to get unmarshalled in to.

 So we'll need a struct to unmarshall our XML into.
-We could spend some time working out what the correct names for all of the nodes and attributes, and how to write the correct structure but, happily, someone has written [`zek`](https://github.com/miku/zek) a program that will do all of that for us.
+We could spend some time working out what the correct names for all of the nodes and attributes, and how to write the correct structure but, happily, someone has written [`zek`](https://github.com/miku/zek) a program that will automate all of that hard work for us.
 Even better, there's an online version at https://www.onlinetool.io/xmltogo/ .
-Just paste the SVG from the top of the file into one box and - bam - out pops:
+Just paste the SVG from the top of the file into one box and - bam
+- out pops:

 ```go
 type Svg struct {